sharingcodetask/roboTask/README.md

       where  "C:\Users\bansa\git\repository\robot" is the project location

 ## App can be accessed with url http://localhost:8080/swagger-ui/index.html on browser
-##  or using below request from postman
+## Or using below request from postman

   POST    http://localhost:8080/api/v1/robots/clean
   Request
           {